wodowiesel/SDRFunk/README.md

 Run with admin/root permissions:

-You can open the App via 'chrome://apps' and create a desktop shortlink via mouse right-click"
+You can open the App via 'chrome://apps' and create a desktop short link via mouse right-click"

 Use '. dot' as decimal-comma separator!

 Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1 [kHz] - 12.000 [MHz] range.

-- Tip: You could use just a copper wire for 2m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)
+- Tip: You could use just a copper wire for 2m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9 in for PMR)

 or any other antenna-configuration you like to use if you're an advanced amateur-radio-operator.

 - You can use an LNA (USB 5V or external) for improving signal-strength

-- Bias-T (12V vertical or 18 V horizontal on LNB as PLL-type) for satellites @ 10-12 [GHz].
+- Bias-T (12V vertical or 18 V horizontal on LNB as PLL-type) for satellites @ 10-12 [GHz] like Es-Hail.

-- I use the [NooElec NESDR SMART](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-smart-sdr.html) with an LNA
+- I use the [NooElec NESDR SMART](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-smart-sdr.html) with an LNA on PMR

 ___

 ### Warnings:

-- Use (original) power supply ~5 V/500 mA via miniUSB 2.0
+- Use only (original/tested) power supplies and cables (I use 2x ~5 V/500 mA via USB 2.0 for the LNA & SDR & USB-Wattmeter for monitoring)

-- Antenna should be grounded if possible
+- Antenna should be grounded if possible to avoid damage

-- You should use tested Antennas!

-- You can try to smooth the signal out with a 1:X-balloon if using long HF antenna
+- You can try a 1:X-ballun (to reduce internal resistance) if using long HF antenna for Short Wave

-- Dummy-load: 0.5-100 W @ 50 Ohm "cement" or similar with cooling-ribs with fan for testing
+- Dummy-load: 0.1-100 W @ 50 Ohm "cement" or similar with cooling-ribs with fan for testing

 ___